Best Online Engineering Programs in Texas (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online engineering degree in Texas offers a flexible path to a high-demand career.
-Texas salaries are approximately 4.7% higher than the national average for engineering roles.
+Texas offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Texas students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online engineering programs and are ranked based on affordability, graduation rates, and student outcomes in Texas.